 If you’re currently getting most (or all) of your revenue through one-off projects, you’ve probably thought, “I wish we could just get all our clients on retainer—then we don’t have to spend so much time on sales.”
 Selling a 12-month digital marketing retainer usually takes less effort than selling 12 small one-off projects.
 And it’s nice to be able to predict that revenue.

-I like retainers a lot but they’re not a silver bullet—retainers are good for sales and accounting, but risky for staffing and project management.
+I like retainers a lot but they’re not a magic solution—retainers are good for sales and accounting, but potentially risky for staffing and project management.

-If your agency’s systems aren’t ready to handle a demanding retainer client, the client’s going to fire you mid-retainer because you keep missing deliverables—a contract won’t save you if you’re consistently incompetent.
+If your agency’s systems aren’t ready to handle a demanding retainer client, client’s going to fire you mid-retainer because you keep missing deliverables.
+A contract won’t save you if you’re consistently incompetent.

-Let’s look at the pros and cons, so you can decide what’s right for your digital marketing agency.
+Let’s look at the pros and cons, so you can decide what’s right for your digital marketing agency, you can also contact indexsy for more information.
+I also share how to pitch retainers to clients, and add value without decimating profits.

 The Light Side: Pros of Doing Retainer-Based Work